Join Here | Log In

 Facial features typical for EDS included epicanthal folds (upper eyelid skin fold), drooping eyelids, prominent eyes, eyes that are closer together than typical, low-set ears, and elongation in the area between nose and mouth.

-The key point here is that not everyone with a classical EDS mutation will have the same features and symptoms.
+Not everyone with a classical EDS mutation will have the same features and symptoms.
 There is a wide range of phenotypes, depending on the specific mutation as well as other genetic variants and environmental factors.
-Some people will have more severe symptoms, while others will have milder issues.[ref]
+Some will have more severe symptoms, while others will have milder issues.[ref]

 Classical EDS: